What’s the best upgrade for your AR-15?

 Another favorite is the ELF 3-Gun since it looks so cool and had a super crisp trigger.
 If you don’t want a featherweight trigger but still want speed…get the ELF!

-I know…the Timney and 3-Gun are $270…for something middle of the road if you don’t mind not having receiver set screws…I really like the 2 lb 1 oz trigger of CMC.
+I know…the Timney and 3-Gun are $270…for something middle-of-the-road if you don’t mind not having receiver set screws…I really like the 2.1-pound trigger of CMC.

 Now what about 2-stage triggers…

 Even though we only had two…I like the PSA 2-stage as a worth-it pick especially if you have a starter AR-10 and don’t want to spend the same amount on your trigger as your upper.